CS4SG/CS4SG.github.io/_projects/Teaching Responsible Computing.md

 - _Existing elective_
     - Machine learning course ([CSE 474](http://www.cse.buffalo.edu/~chandola/machinelearning.html)): Students worked in a group project exploring bias in data driven criminal risk assessment
 - _New course_
-    - [Algorithms and Society](http://www-student.cse.buffalo.edu/~atri/algo-and-society/spr20/index.html): Course that had separate sections for CSE and non-CSE majors (but seated in the same room).
-The goal was to give non-CSE students a non-trivial understanding of various stages of the ML pipeline and for CSE students to get a deep dive into societal implications of machine learning systems.
-The class was a mix of lectures and discussions.
+    - [Algorithms and Society](http://www-student.cse.buffalo.edu/~atri/algo-and-society/spr20/index.html): This course has separate sections for CSE and non-CSE majors (but seated in the same room).
+The goal is to give non-CSE students a non-trivial understanding of various stages of the ML pipeline and for CSE students to get a deep dive into societal implications of machine learning systems.
+The class is a [mix of lectures and discussions](http://www-student.cse.buffalo.edu/~atri/algo-and-society/spr20/schedule.html).

 Next, we provide bit more details on the ethical and/or responsible computing assignments that we created as part of our existing courses: